twse/random-stuff/README.md

 * **Generic Menu**: Font adapted and converted from the GBA/DS versions of *WarioWare* (small font).
 Thanks to Jackster from [The Spriters Resource](https://www.spriters-resource.com/) for ripping the font.
 Windows Vista and above fakes the font preview as Japanese.
 * **LTROL Font**: Font adapted and converted from the US version of *Lufia: The Ruins of Lore*.
 * **Readable Fonts**: Based on the System VIO font from OS/2 with revised glyphs and support for more glyphs.
-* **ZOE TFOM**: Font adapted and converted from the US and EU versions of *Zone of the Enders: The Fist of Mars* (Kanji letters omitted).
+* **ZOE TFOM**: Font adapted and converted from the US/EU versions of *Zone of the Enders: The Fist of Mars* (Kanji letters omitted).
 The original font in the game itself reverses two rows for all characters.

 ## Manually adding to the Mozilla credits list
 It's useful if you want to modify the `names.csv` file without filling in the form, so it could be worth if you have no knowledge with or intent on Google Forms.